Y0Coss/docs-fork/pages/web_cloud/managed_hosting/01-managed-wordpress-getting-started/guide.en-gb.md

 - Performance and availability monitoring.
 - Simplified management of domains, plugins, and staging environments (Beta and General Availability phases).

-No server knowledge is required: everything is **accessible from the OVHcloud Control Panel** or via the **API**.
+No server knowledge is required: everything is **accessible from the OVHcloud Control Panel**.
 You can thus **create, import, and manage your WordPress sites in just a few clicks**, without ever having to use FTP, a database, or the command line.

 #### A complete solution